dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 > **Federal Information**: Has the meaning from OMB Circular A-130 and any successor documents.
 As of Apr 2025, this means &quot;information created, collected, processed, maintained, disseminated, disclosed, or disposed of by or for the federal government, in any medium or form.&quot;
 >
 >  _Note: This typically does not include information that a cloud service provider produces outside of a government contract or agreement.
-Review FedRAMP&#x27;s Technical Assistance on Federal Information and consult qualified legal experts for additional assistance identifying federal information._
+Review FedRAMP&#x27;s Technical Assistance and consult qualified legal experts for additional assistance identifying federal information._
 >
 >  _[Reference: OMB Circular A-130](https://whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/circulars/A130/a130revised.pdf)_
 #### FRD-MAS-02